sepofia/portfolio/README.md

-# portfolio
+# Portfolio
-examples of python, sql and data analysis tasks
+Examples of python, sql and data analysis tasks.